Green Terror Cichlid vs Guppy: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Green Terror Cichlid and Guppy.
 Green Terror Cichlid requires moderate levels of exercise and engagement, while Guppy needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Activity levels are close enough that time commitment is similar — other criteria should decide it.
 Green Terror Cichlid owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Guppy.
 Under-exercised fish of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison